 There are some exceptions; an introductory handshake is certainly permissible, and at the end of a shoot, if the model initiates a hug, it’s fine to return it.

 We find that when models know we stick to our No Touching rule, and see the other steps we take to make a “safe space”, they can express themselves more freely – instead of having to be on “high alert”.

-We champion models
+We respect models as people

 We aggressively pursue piracy of our content

 Inevitably digital content is pirated and distributed illegally online.
 This problem is not unique to the adult industry – it affects movies, music, TV, books – any media that can be digitised can be more-easily pirated, and often is.

 We work closely with a team of piracy “take down” experts who remove thousands of illegally-hosted items every month.
 Models can report material they see online, and see it be removed in two to seven days.

 However, due to local laws some piracy sites cannot be taken down, so content removal can never be guaranteed.